Doctave/docapella/docs/navigation.md

 # Navigation

 Your site's sidebar navigation is defined in a `navigation.yaml` file in the root of your project directory (same directory as the `docapella.yaml` file).
-See [navigation reference](/reference/navigation-yaml.md) for full details.
+Similarly, each [tab or subtab](./tabs.md) can have their own navigation structure.

-Your project **must** have a `navigation.yaml` file in order to build your project.
+Your project **must** have a root navigation file file in order to build your project.

-## How to get started

-Make sure you have a `navigation.yml` file in the same directory as `docapella.yml`.
+## Example navigation.yaml

 A simple `navigation.yml` might look like this:

 ```yaml title="navigation.yaml"